bbopt/nomad/doc/user_guide/source/HowToUseNomad.rst

 for a particular parameter.

 The remaining content of a line is ignored after the character ``#``.
 Except for the file names, all strings and parameter names are case insensitive: ``DIMENSION 2`` is the same as ``Dimension 2``.
 File names refer to files in the problem directory.
 To indicate a file name containing spaces, use quotes ``"name"`` or ``'name'``.
 These names may include directory information relatively to the problem directory.
 The problem directory will be added to the names, unless the ``$`` character is used in front of the names.
-For example, if a blackbox executable is run by the command ``python script.py``, define parameter ``BB_EXE $python script.py``.
+For example, if a blackbox executable is run by the command ``python script.py``, define parameter ``BB_EXE "$python script.py"``.

 Some parameters consists of a list of variable indices taken from 0 to :math:`n-1`  (where :math:`n` is the number of variables).
 Variable indices may be entered individually or as a range  with format ``i-j``.
 Character ``*`` may be used to replace 0 to :math:`n-1`.
 Other parameters require arguments of type boolean: these values  may be entered with the strings ``yes``, ``no``, ``y``, ``n``,  ``0``, or ``1``.
 Finally, some parameters need vectors as arguments,  use ``(v1 v2 ... vn)`` for those.
 The strings ``-``, ``inf``, ``-inf`` or ``+inf``  are accepted to enter undefined real values  (NOMAD considers :math:`\pm \infty` as an undefined value).